isomerpages/nlb-reference/_science-tech-sciences/COVID 19 Resilience and Restrictions.md

 ## COVID-19 Resilience and Restrictions

 COVID-19 has had an increasingly devastating impact since the World Health Organization (WHO) declared the novel coronavirus outbreak a [pandemic](https://www.who.int/director-general/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---11-march-2020) in March 2020  COVID-19 has challenged national and global capacities to prepare and respond.
 Many countries have implemented [restrictions](https://www.nature.com/articles/s41598-021-92766-z) to curb the spread of the virus and prevent [health systems](https://www.nature.com/articles/s41591-021-01381-y) from becoming overwhelmed.
 The relative success of the various national strategies taken to control viral transmission depends largely on the resilience of health systems in managing the pandemic.

+We now have the knowledge and tools needed to control the pandemic.
+[Vaccine mandates](https://www.reuters.com/business/healthcare-pharmaceuticals/countries-making-covid-19-vaccines-mandatory-2021-08-16/) have been deployed broadly, and new treatments show promise in reducing the risk of severe COVID-19.
+The WHO has called for countries to use masks, social distancing, proper ventilation and hand hygiene to prevent contagion.
+Countries that have strong healthcare safety nets and societal cohesion are more resilient to COVID-19.
+Trust in government and people’s willingness to comply with rules help with containing the virus.

+“Parts of the world are approaching a transition or a new phase of the COVID-19 pandemic.”
+Moving into a post-pandemic world will be more complicated than scenarios such as “Zero COVID.”
+The challenge is for individual nations to determine the acceptable level of COVID-19 in an interconnected world.

+This resource guide shines the spotlight on various COVID-19 restrictions and measures, how to live with COVID-19 as well as the future of the pandemic.